hassan-pmp/pmp/til.md

 - Embrace adoptability and resiliency.
 - Enhance change to achieve the envisioned future state.

-# 04.12.2022 Terminologies: Key Terms and Concepts:
+# 04.12.2022 Terminologies: Key Terms and Concepts
 - Outcome
 - Portfolio
 - Product